cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 weight---call it $$w_i$$ for user $$i$$.
-(To be clear, the random ID number that is generated is completely meaningless for any other purpose than receiving said weight, and does not allow us to access any information about the user's Facebook profile, or anything else whatsoever.)
+(To be clear, the random ID number that is generated is completely meaningless for any other purpose than receiving said weight, and does not allow us to access any information about the user's Facebook profile.)

-We can use these weights to adjust our estimates of the true ILI and CLI proportions so that they are representative of the US population---adjusting both for the differences between the US population and US Facebook users (according to a state-by-age-gender stratification of the US population from the 2018 Census March Supplement), and for the propensity of a Facebook user to take our survey in the first  place.
+We can use these weights to adjust our estimates of the true ILI and CLI proportions so that they are representative of the US population---adjusting both for the differences between the US population and US Facebook users (according to a state-by-age-gender stratification of the US population from the 2018 Census March Supplement) and for the propensity of a Facebook user to take our survey in the first  place.

 In more detail, we receive a participation weight

 $$
 w^{\text{part}}_i = \frac{c^{\text{part}}}{\pi^{\text{part}}_i},